itn-trust/itn-did-spec/README.md

 #### Create

-Description: Based on the DID data schema context file and DID method an ITN process anchors a DID and its DID document and delivers it to the requestor.
+Description: Based on the DID data schema context file and DID method, the network anchors a DID and its DID document and delivers it to the requestor.

 Requirements: